Why you can’t stop comparing even if you know it’s bad

 Gregg Hammond a professional counselor explains the dangers of comparison on his blog:

-• Comparing Yourself is a Roller-Coaster Ride: Comparing yourself leads to your self-worth being flung around by the opinion, words, and actions of others.
+• Comparing Yourself is a Roller-Coaster Ride: Comparing yourself leads to your self-worth being flung around by the opinions, words, and actions of others.

-• Comparing Yourself Fuels Your Insecurities: The nagging feeling of not being good enough, of needing the approval of others, of inadequacy, or envy, are all the result of comparing yourself to others.
+• Comparing Yourself Fuels Your Insecurities: The nagging feeling of not being good enough, of needing the approval of others.
 You can never quite feel good enough if your “good” is defined by the achievements of others.

 • The Debilitating Need for Approval: If you compare yourself to others, you are likely to find that you also look to others for their approval.
 Needing the approval of others makes you second-guess yourself and your decisions.